ULL-ESIT-DMSI/ull-esit-dmsi.github.io-source/tema1-introduccion/practicas/nextjs/README.md

 ## The pages folder: Dynamic routes

 Next.js also supports pages with [dynamic routes](https://nextjs.org/docs/routing/dynamic-routes).
 For example, if you create a file called `pages/posts/[id].js`, then it will be accessible at `posts/1`, `posts/2`, etc.

+See the full code of the examples used in this section in the repo [ULL-MII-SYTWS/nextjs-dynamic-routes](https://github.com/ULL-MII-SYTWS/nextjs-dynamic-routes)

 ```
 ➜  nextjs-dynamic-routes tree -I node_modules